-When you post your response on the corresponding site, let the individual with the original post know you'd welcome the opportunity to follow up with them by phone.
+Example: When you post your response on the corresponding site, let the individual with the original post know you'd welcome the opportunity to follow up with them by phone.
 (This is yet another reason that it's important to have a full database of your clients' most updated contact information.)

 Note that while a majority of your unhappy clients will welcome the opportunity to have you correct their bad experience and show them just how amazing you can be, there will always be a client who wishes to remain anonymous and not be contacted.
-After all, some people do find comfort in remaining anonymous from their home computer.
+After all, some people do comfort in remaining find anonymous from their home computer.
 If the online poster responds negatively to your response, be careful to bow out gracefully and not attack or belittle the complainer.
-You don't want to get into an irrational online battle; it won't do anyone any good.
+You don't want to get into an irrational online battle;

+it won't do anyone any good.

-Ask the poster to update their original review
+Step 6: Ask the poster to update their original review

-You've followed the above Now what?
+You've followed the above steps and are certain that things have been smoothed over.
+Now what?

-Have you successfully shown the once-unhappy client just how great your services can be?
+Example: Have you successfully shown the once-unhappy client just how great your services can be?
 Politely ask them to update their review.
-This way, the new comment comes from them not you, making it more credible.
+This way, the new comment comes from them-not you, making it more credible.

-Always ask for new reviews
+Step 7: Always ask for new reviews